Select Page

 The Aftermath and the Legacy

-Due to the effectiveness of the Berlin Airlift, the Soviet Union lifted the blockade in May 1949.
-However, it solidified the division between East and West Germany, which eventually led to the construction of the Berlin Wall in 1961.
-The Cold War continued for several decades until the collapse of the Soviet Union in 1991.
+Certainly, the experiences gained during the Berlin Airlift demonstrated high results, so the Soviet union decided to remove the blockade in May 1949.
+However it fixed the separation of East and West Germany which later gave way to the building of the Berlin Wall in 1961.
+The Cold War dragged on for many years up to the early nineteenth nineties when the Soviet Union disintegrated.

 If you prefer more in-depth reading materials, we encourage you to check out the following resources: